Dental Sense in Midland are able to provide Invisalign treatment as an alternative to traditional braces.

 We help manage the referral process and the safe transfer of clinical notes and diagnostic imaging.
 We then also continue to see the patient for their ongoing dental check-ups.

 No, we strongly encourage parents to take their kids to see a specialist Orthodontist.
-The reason being is they have the skills and experience needed to know exactly when to start treatment and the best way to manage
+The reason being is they have the skills and experience needed to know exactly when to start treatment and the best way to manage.

 An impression is taken of your teeth to create a set of clear “aligners”.
 Each set of aligners are worn, day and night, for 2 weeks.
 They gradually move your teeth in to the correct alignment over a period of 12 to 18 months.

 The aligners are removable, just like a mouthguard, however this should only be done to eat and drink.
+They can also be removed for special occasions such as weddings.

 Clear aligners are typically used in cases of minor adjustments or those that have mild crowding.